Definitions

 - layers

-Below You see two component A
+Below You see two component A and B.

-depends on component B
+Component A depends on component B.

 Components are visualized as rectangle whereas the dependency is visualized by the arrow as follows: